scheinerman/War.jl/README.md

 This is a demonstration project in which the computer plays the card game war with itself.

+## Playing War

 The primary function is `play_war()` which plays one full game.
 The game is over when one of the player runs out of cards.
 In this implementation, if there is a war and a player does not hold 4 cards (to play three face down and then one face up), that player loses.
 Not everyone plays that way.

 After each battle, the victor acquires the cards that were played; they are added to the bottom of the victor's pile in random order.

 The output of `play_war()` is vector containing the number of cards held by the first player at each turn.
 That vector necessarily begins with the number 26 and ends with either 0 or 52.
 The length of the vector is one more than the number of battles to complete the game.
 In a normal battle, the difference between consecutive terms is ±1; after an ordinary war, the difference is ±5; after a double war, the difference is ±9, and so forth.

+### Variations

+The function `play_war` divides a new, shuffled deck into two equal piles for the two players.
+It can also be invoked in one of the following alternative ways:

+* `play_war(d::Vector{Card})` -- Here, `d` is a list of 52 distinct cards; that is, a full deck.
+The first 26 are given to the player #1 and the remaining cards to player #2.
+* `play_war(d1::Vector{Card}, d2::Vector{Card})` -- Here, `d1` and `d2` are lists of cards that, taken together, constitute a full deck.
+The cards in `d1` form the pile for player #1 and the cards in `d2` are given to player #2.
+In this way one may start the game with the players receiving piles of different sizes.

+In either case, if the net input is not 52 distinct cards, a warning is issued but the function goes on, possibly giving nonsensical results.

 ## Verbose Output